Civil Engineering postgraduate research degrees

 Entry requirements

-The entry requirements for a PhD, MPhil or Professional Doctorate include a good honours degree or equivalent in a relevant subject, or a master’s degree in an appropriate subject.
+The entry requirements for a PhD, or MPhil include an upper second class honours degree or equivalent in a relevant subject, or a master’s degree in an appropriate subject.
 Equivalent professional experience and/or qualifications may be considered.
 All applicants are subject to interview.

 If English is not your first language, you'll need English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.